 Lying Lips Prov.
 12:22 CLICK TITLE FOR AUDIO

-In Proverbs chapter 12 there are four things said about lying.
-There is more in the Bible about this subject than what you find here but preaching on this subject out of one Proverb is handy and will probably make this message easier for you to follow and remember.
+In Proverbs chapter 12, Solomon writes four things about lying.
+There is more in the Bible about lying lips than what you find here.
+But preaching on this subject out of one Proverb is handy.
+It will probably make this message easier for you to follow and remember.
 Lying lips:

-Are a snare – Prov 12:13 – the person who lies is the person who is ensnared by the lie.
+Are a snare – Prov 12:13.
+The person who lies is the person who is ensnared by the lie.
 The other person is deceived but the liar is ensnared.
 Sometimes he is ensnared by his conscience.
 You lied to your father when you were a kid and you cannot erase the memory of it to this day.
-You lied to one person and then they found out the truth from another person and now you have lost both friendships.
-You lied on an application to get a job or to get credit and when the truth surfaced you lost the loan or the job and you lost your reputation, too.
-When one man lies to cover for another man the truth always comes back to haunt the liar.
-If nothing else, your credibility is destroyed.
+You lied to one person and then they found out the truth from another person.
+And now you have lost both friendships.
+Or you lied on an application to get a job or to get credit.
+When the truth surfaced you lost the loan or the job, and you lost your reputation, too.
+When one man lies to cover for another man, the truth always comes back to haunt the liar.
+If nothing else, you destroy your credibility.
 How many ineligible or doped up athletes have been disgraced when the lies came out?

-Are an abomination to God – Prov 12:22 – for one thing He knows the absolute truth and he can, therefore, tell when you are lying or when you are speaking in such a way as to conceal the truth.
-To keep from being an abomination to the Lord you need to first be very sure of the truth before you even open your mouth.
+Are an abomination to God – Prov 12:22.
+For one thing, God knows the absolute truth.
+So, he can tell when you are lying or when you are speaking to conceal the truth.
+To keep from being an abomination to the Lord you must first be very sure of the truth.
+Before you even open your mouth, know the truth.
 Your heart is deceitful and so it would be very easy for you to say whatever puts you in the best light whether it is true or not.
-So, get very honest with God with nothing to hide.
+Therefore, get very honest with God with nothing to hide.
 Then you will know what to say [Prov 10:32].
-All of these are abomination to God: exaggeration, false witness, half-truth, manufactured story, white lie, shifted blame, straight up lie, twisted truth, one sided story, and so forth.
+All of these are abomination to God: exaggeration, false witness, half-truth, manufactured story, white lie, shifted blame, straight up lie, twisted truth, one-sided story, and so forth.
 And look at the eternal consequences [Rev 21:8].

-Conclusion: Next time you get ready to answer a question or tell a story you’d better keep your mouth shut if the first thing that comes to your lips is not 100% true.
+Conclusion: Next time you get ready to answer a question or tell a story, keep your mouth shut if the first thing that comes to your lips is not 100% true.
 Get all the foolishness out of your head and then tell it like it really is.
 You won’t have to answer to God for that.